-- Vote for proposals to award cash fees to non-executive directors unless the amounts are excessive relative to other companies in the country or industry. - Vote on non-executive director compensation proposals that include both cash and share-based components on a case-by-case basis. - Vote on proposals that bundle compensation for both non-executive and executive directors into a single resolution on a case-by-case basis. - Vote against proposals to introduce retirement benefits for non-executive directors. - Vote against non-executive director remuneration if documents (general meeting documents, annual report) provided prior to the general meeting do not mention fees paid to non-executive directors. - Vote against non-executive director remuneration if the company intends to excessively increase the fees in comparison with market/sector practices, without stating compelling reasons that justify the increase. - Vote against proposals that provide for the granting of stock options, performance-based equity compensation (including stock appreciation rights and performance-vesting restricted stock), and performance-based cash to non-executive directors.
+- Vote for proposals to award cash fees to non-executive directors unless: - The board fees paid for the fiscal year under review are not disclosed in a timely manner; - The proposed amounts are excessive relative to similarly sized companies in the same market/sector, with no justification provided by the company; - There is significant concern on the company's past practices regarding directors' remuneration. - Vote on the proposal to award cash fees to non-executive directors on a case-by-case basis in cases where there is a significant increase in fees with limited or no justification. - Vote on non-executive director compensation proposals that include both cash and share-based components on a case-by-case basis. - Vote on proposals that bundle compensation for both non-executive and executive directors into a single resolution on a case-by-case basis. - Vote against proposals to introduce retirement benefits for non-executive directors. - Vote against non-executive director remuneration if documents (general meeting documents, annual report) provided prior to the general meeting do not mention fees paid to non-executive directors. - Vote against non-executive director remuneration if the company intends to excessively increase the fees in comparison with market/sector practices, without stating compelling reasons that justify the increase. - Vote against proposals that provide for the granting of stock options, performance-based equity compensation (including stock appreciation rights and performance-vesting restricted stock), and performance-based cash to non-executive directors.